People

 Dr. Rothstein received a master’s degree in neurochemistry from the University of Chicago and a Ph.D. in physiology and biophysics from the University of Illinois Health Sciences Center.
 He then obtained his medical degree from the University of Illinois College of Medicine.
 He went on to complete an internship at the University of North Carolina Memorial Hospital before joining The Johns Hopkins for his residency.
 While at Johns Hopkins, he became chief resident in neurology and completed his fellowship in neuromuscular disease.

-As the founder of the Johns Hopkins Medicine Brain Science Institute (BSi), Marilyn encouraged researchers to explore the connection between aesthetics and the brain.
+As the founder of the Johns Hopkins Medicine Pedersen Brain Science Institute (PBSi), Marilyn encouraged researchers to explore the connection between aesthetics and the brain.
 This became a formal line of study in 2015 with the creation of the International Arts + Mind Lab.
 As a member of the executive advisory board and co-chair of the IAM Lab, Marilyn continues to pursue the connections and healing properties of the arts and the brain.
 Marilyn graduated magna cum laude from George Washington University with a degree in art history.
 Marilyn received an honorary degree of Doctor of Humane Letters, honoris causa, from Johns Hopkins University.
 She served on the Walters Art Museum board of trustees for 15 years.
-She and her husband have three daughters and live in McLean, Virginia.
+She has three daughters and lives in McLean, Virginia.

 Maggie has been an owner and standing Board Member of Innoviss Inc. since 2007.
 As the Executive Chair, Maggie supports strategic and financial operations and has more than 15 years of business, marketing and IT industry experience, previously holding positions with Johns Hopkins University and ManTech.
 Maggie has a bachelor’s degree from the University of Pennsylvania.